 The star of the dish, fresh spring peas, make risi e bisi highly seasonal.
 Unless you order it in spring months, you are likely to get the frozen kind.
 Purists say that the real risi e bisi should be cooked with peas from Chioggia, a seaside town south of Venice.

 If you are getting tired of polenta and rice, I have good news for you: there’s one pasta dish typical for Venice — bigoli in salsa.
-Bigoli is a long thick type of pasta, kinda like spaghetti on steroids.
+Bigoli is a long thick type of pasta, kind of like spaghetti on steroids.

 Luca Marchiori of Luca’s Italy in his article about bigoli in salsa explains,